Tsianmy/AKNN/test_heap/README.md

-## Test_structure
+## Test_heap

-These codes are used to explore the structure of input data.
+Use a fixed-size heap to implement the candidate pool.

 ##### Usage